Understanding GDPR

 Implementing Privacy by Design and Default

-Privacy by Design and Default is a key principle of the GDPR.
-This means that data protection measures should be integrated into the design of systems and processes from the outset, rather than being added as an afterthought.
+Privacy by Design and Default (enshrined in Article 25 of the GDPR) is a legal requirement that data protection measures must be integrated into the design of systems and processes from the outset, rather than being added as an afterthought.
+This requires a proactive, preventative, not reactive approach.

 For more details on how to implement Privacy by Design and Default in your organisation, you can refer to our gdpr requirements article.